sgillamwright/angular-master-seed/README.md

 ##Overview

+##### To see a full working app example using this seed, check out the 'example-app' branch.

 #####NOTES:
 * I will avoid referencing 'directives' in the traditional Angular 1.x sense in favor of 'components' which is more inline with Angular 2.0 proposals.
 * When I refer to a 'view' it means a component which is built by combining other components.